Currently on hold due to COVID:19. New Virtual Pain Management Programme to be announced shortly.

-VETERAN SPECIFIC PAIN MANAGEMENT PROGRAMMES AND CLINICS
+VETERAN SPECIFIC PAIN MANAGEMENT PROGRAMME

-SWV set up the first veterans-specific pain management programmes and pain clinics.
+SWV set up the first veterans-specific pain management programmes and pain review.
 The main barriers to both employment and being able to live a full life are chronic pain and problems with pain medication.
 The objectives of the veterans’ PMP are to help veterans access a diagnosis, help to develop a better understanding and management of pain, to increase meaningful activity, self-management, quality of life and improved mood and confidence.

 We aim to get veterans properly assessed and obtain access to the correct treatment as soon as possible.